 The options range all the way from a no-deal Brexit to a second referendum that could result in the UK staying in the bloc.

-After the resounding defeat for Mrs May’s deal, the country may be left scrambling for alternatives with little time ahead of Britain’s scheduled exit.
-Many Brexiters now prefer leaving the EU without a deal, because the treaty Mrs May negotiated could keep the UK so close to the bloc, particularly if the backstop enters force.
+After another big defeat for Mrs May’s deal, the country may be left scrambling for alternatives with little time ahead of Britain’s scheduled exit.
+Many Brexiters prefer leaving the EU without a deal, because the treaty Mrs May negotiated could keep the UK so close to the bloc, particularly if the backstop enters force.
 Supporters of a softer break favour remaining in the customs union, the single market, or both.
 And many Remainers dream of a second referendum that would could reverse the original 2016 decision to leave the bloc.

 Read more on the possible Plan Bs.